dibyendumajumdar/ravi/readthedocs/CrashCourseInLua.rst

 * Functions in Lua are closures - they can capture variables from outer scope and such variables live on even though the surrounding scope is no longer alive
 * Lua's error handling is based on C setjmp/longjmp, and errors are caught via a special function call mechanism
-* Lua supports operator overloading via 'meta' methods
-* Lua has a meta mechanism that enables a DIY class / object system with some syntactic sugar to make it look nice; however, you cannot explicitly declare classes in Lua
 * Lua has some nice syntactic sugar for tables and functions
+* Lua has a meta mechanism that enables a DIY class / object system with some syntactic sugar to make it look nice
 * Lua functions can return multiple values
 * You can create user defined types in C and make them available in Lua
+* Lua supports operator overloading via 'meta' methods
+* Although Lua has a boolean type any value that is not 0 and not ``nil`` is considered true
+* The result of logical ``and`` and logical ``or`` is not true or false; these operators select one of the values
 * The Lua stack is a heap allocated structure - and you can think of Lua as a library that manipulates this stack
 * Lua compiles code to bytecode before execution
 * Lua's compiler is designed to be fast and frugal - it generates code as it parses, there is no intermediate AST construction